splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

       .. code-block:: bash

           kubectl set env deployment/<my-deployment> OTEL_RESOURCE_ATTRIBUTES=environment=prd

+.. _verify-otel-resources-dotnet-k8s:

-Verify all the OpenTelemetry resources are deployed successfully
+Check that all the OpenTelemetry resources are deployed successfully
 ==========================================================================

-Resources include the Collector, the Operator, webhook, an instrumentation.
+Resources include the Collector, the Operator, a webhook, and an instrumentation.

 Run the following to verify the resources are deployed correctly: